phimath/stream_state/README.md

 Any time you call `AppManager()` it will always return the same object (containing our state).

 You can create as many managers as you'd like to separate the logic of your code.
+For example you can have an `AuthManager` that stores state related to login flow and user tokens.

 You could also store your `StreamState` objects in any other way, including just in a `Stateful Widget`.